moimikey/issues-label-standard/README.md

 # How to use this guide

-This standard practice can be applied to newly created GitHub repositories or added on top of exisiting ones.
-The philosophy behind this unofficial standard is to not only add scalable structure to the naming conventions of the labels, but also the colors, sub-categories and personal disipline.
+This standard practice can be applied to newly created GitHub repositories or added on top of existing ones.
+The philosophy behind this unofficial standard is to not only add scalable structure to the naming conventions of the label, but also the colors, sub-categories, and personal discipline.

 # Contribute
 Please, please, please contribute.
 If you see a mistake in grammar, spelling,